 How To Make No-Bake Chocolate Peanut Butter Bars, Step-By-Step

 Step 2: Combine the graham cracker crumbs, sugar, peanut butter, and melted butter in a large bowl or mixing bowl.
 Mix the ingredients well using a mixer or wooden spatula.
 I also used my hands to mix the ingredients.
 The peanut butter base will be thick.

-Step 3: Line the 9 x 13 pan or baking dish with parchment paper.
+Step 3: Line a 9 x 13 pan or a 9 x 9 baking pan (for thick bars) with parchment paper.
 Make sure there is excess parchment paper on the sides of the pan so you can lift the bar out after it has chilled in the refrigerator.

-Step 4: Press and spread the peanut butter mixture into the pan lined with parchment paper.
+Step 4: Press and spread the peanut butter mixture into the pan evenly lined with parchment paper.

 Step 5: Melt two tablespoons of butter with 12 ounces of Ghirardelli semi-sweet chocolate chips in the microwave or over the stove.
-Mix until smooth and add the chocolate on top of the peanut butter layer.
+Mix until melted and smooth.
+If using the microwave, melt and stir in 15-second increments.
+Add the chocolate on top of the peanut butter layer.
 The chocolate topping will be semi-thick.
 Be sure to spread the topping evenly over the peanut butter bar.